Skip to main content

 GET /api/v1/vaults/create/jobs/{job_id}

 Statuses are pending, running, completed, or failed.
-During indexing, the dashboard also submits the listing metadata to the catalog layer when the vault address is resolved.
-If catalog submission fails, the vault can still exist onchain; complete listing from the distribution/listing flow.
+During indexing, the dashboard also submits distribution metadata when the vault address is resolved.
+If submission fails, the vault can still exist onchain; confirm availability from the Distribute surface.

 409 Conflict on confirm means a creation job already exists for that transaction hash.
 Check the existing job before retrying.